Forescout/eyeExtend-Connect/VMware Workspace ONE/README.md

 2. Select **More** for details or select **Ok**.

 ## Test a System Description
-You can test a system description, which tests the connection of the Intue App to the Workspace ONE server.
+You can test a system description, which tests the connection of the Workspace ONE App to the Workspace ONE server.
 The app must be in the Running state.

 Also, the app must be saved before selecting **Test**.
 Select **OK** in the **System Description** dialog box and then select **Apply** in the **Connect** pane to save the system description.
 Please wait about 5-10 seconds after clicking apply.